Perform Ring the Bells to end homelessness

 Are there any voice part rehearsal tracks to help our singers learn the carol?

 Yes, rehearsal tracks are available on Paul Fincham’s SoundCloud channel.
+The composer recommends the following metronome markings:

 My choir has programmed Ring the Bells, how do we pay our royalties to Crisis?